 Try one new recipe a month

 I love to cook but have found myself in a serious recipe rut for months.
 Trying new recipes takes planning and effort—two things I don’t often have the energy for.
 So instead of experimenting with new flavors and ingredients for my family, I resort to our tried-and-true favorites.
-While there’s nothing wrong with that, cooking new recipes has a bunch of benefits for me and my kids.
+While there’s nothing wrong with that, cooking new recipes has a bunch of benefits for me and my family.

 It’s important to introduce new things to my kids.
 Though they won’t love everything (in fact, there’s a good chance my picky toddler won’t like anything), it’s still key to put those new items on their plate for exposure.
 It’s also good for my own health to keep things interesting in the kitchen.
 One new recipe a month is not a big deal.
 I often scroll Instagram and see recipes I want to try, though I never get around to it.
 With this goal in mind, I’ll bookmark those recipes and actually put them into action.